ucc23/ucc/_clusters/gulliver45.md

 UTI_C_lit: 0.62
 UTI_C_dup: 1.0
 UTI_summary: |
-    Gulliver 45 is a moderately populated, very dense object of intermediate C3 quality.
+    <b>Gulliver 45</b> is a moderately populated, very dense object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
 It is moderately studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 2.9